Posted in Truck Accidents on December 2, 2019

 A drowsy truck driver may not be able to retain safe control over a commercial big rig.
 Large trucks can be difficult enough to drive while awake and alert.
 Drowsiness can make it more difficult to control the vehicle, react quickly to changing roadway situations, stop in time to prevent a crash, and make sound judgments and decisions.
 Drowsiness is akin to drunkenness in terms of its effect on drivers.
 A fatigued truck driver may swerve all over the road, cut off other drivers, speed, drive the wrong way, run a red light, make an unsafe lane change, hit the brakes suddenly or engage in other dangerous driving behaviors.

 If a drowsy truck driver causes a truck accident in Arizona, the trucking company could be vicariously liable for damages.
 A truck company will be responsible for the misconduct and negligence of its on-duty drivers.
 This includes if a trucker disobeyed his or her federal hours of service regulations.
 The company could also be directly liable if it contributed to the crash in some way, such as pressuring drivers to break the rules to make it to their destinations on time.
-An investigation may be necessary to determine fault for a drowsy driving truck accident.
+An investigation and the help from a Glendale truck accident lawyer may be necessary to determine fault for a drowsy driving truck accident.